Skip to searchSkip to main content

 Which type of pumpkins are edible?

-Depending on the size of the pumpkin there will be a lot of pulp when you are hollowing it out.
+Depending on the size of the pumpkin, there will be a lot of pulp when you are hollowing it out.
 This is one of the reasons why people who are big fans of pumpkins wonder whether they are edible.
-If your chosen pumpkin is edible, they can generally be eaten.
+If your chosen pumpkin is edible, it can generally be eaten.
 There are a lot of tasty pumpkin recipes you can try.
 However, since a lot of pumpkins are grown for their size and not for their taste, most of them are edible, but not particularly tasty.
-The texture is often stringy and they quite often taste very watery.
+The texture is often stringy, and they quite often taste very watery.

 If you would like to use the pulp from your pumpkin, you should make sure that it is an edible pumpkin.
 Ideally, you should buy a tasty organic pumpkin (e.g. Hokkaido).
 If the pumpkin is edible, you can use the leftovers as described below: